eth-cscs/eth-cscs.github.io/scientific_computing/compiling_your_code/examples/README.md

 ```

 The MPI library on non-Cray systems is MVAPICH2, loaded by your Programming Environment.
 First, load the desired programming environment: **module load PrgEnv-gnu** (or -intel, for example); **mpicc hello_world_mpi.c -o hello_world_mpi.x**

-If you have any questions, please contact us at help(at)cscs.ch